roytravel/korean-chatbot/README.md

 ```
     python train_intent.py
     python train_entity.py
+    python train_question.py
 ```
 if you run a script, then it makes fine-tuned model.
-BERT model is used to train both an intent classification model and entity recognition model for now. other model will be updated.
+BERT model is used to train an intent classification, entity recognition model and question answering model for now. other model will be updated.

 ## Model Inference
 If you want to do inference, then you can run the following script. import Predict class from `predict.py` then create an instance method with a sentence that you want to query.